dobkeratops/compiler/README.md

  * Could we just generalize how the * & operators act on types and use some syntax on their declaration to set that up
    * so C++ transpiled and rust originated types get the right behaviour

+#### Rust Compatability ???
+ * everything I want would be possible as a superset of Rust.
+ * It *would* be nice to build this up into 'a superset of a subset of Rust'
+   * try to overlap with Rust community, Rust tools.
+ * but (i)I'm unlikely to be able to sort out every detail single handedly
+ * but(ii)its' not essential for the 'Project Pillars'.
+ * would anyone out there want to collaborate on building this up into a full rust implementation?
+ * full rust *macros* would be a nice addition that don't complicate the internals
+ * its' still possible future Rust versions might include these features..

 #### Goals In detail:- (a huge TODO list..)